 Easier access to products – This kind of racking system allows for higher storage density, so it’s easier to organize and store large numbers and varieties of products.

-Less possibility of damage to the storage system – Unlike drive in racking, push-back racking does not require the forklift operator to drive into the system to access a pallet.
+Less possibility of damage to the storage system – Unlike drive-in racking, push-back racking does not require the forklift operator to drive into the system to access a pallet.
 All pallets are unloaded from the front of the system.
-This reduces the chance of the operator hitting the racking which saves you money in repairs.
+This reduces the chance of the operator hitting the racking, which saves you money on repairs.

 Less honeycombing – Honeycombing means storing pallets in a way that results in space that’s not usable for storing other items.
 This is one of the major hidden costs of warehousing.
 It represents a loss of storage capacity and usually is caused by unsuitable length or depth of lanes.